namoopsoo/time-parser/README.md

 ### Output example

 * Here is an example of an output stacked area chart of a `core-category:work` query, which is using the author's data from December of 2017.
 This uses the d3js so called _stacked_ layout.
 The _y-axis_ represents minutes.
+* This chart is not labeled, but it is possible to see that some days in the week of _December 4th_ had multiple competing interests, while the week of _Dec 11th_ there was a bit more focus on the _Purple project_.
 ![image](doc/images/example-stacked-2018-02-11.png)
 * This particular layout only allows for a max of `20` layers before colors are re-used for other categories.
 * [a lot can be said](http://leebyron.com/streamgraph/stackedgraphs_byron_wattenberg.pdf) about stacked area chart aesthetics.